viztea/track-encoder-plugin/README.md

 ## API

-This plugin offers two endpoints `/v4/encodetrack` and `/v4/encodetracks`, the latter can be used to encode multiple tracks at once.
+This plugin offers two endpoints: `/v4/encodetrack` and `/v4/encodetracks`, the latter is available for encoding multiple track objects at once.

 ### Track Model